 For each member of the household claiming a Part III exemption, you’ll write the name, Social Security number, exemption type and exemption period.
 You can check the box for “full-year” or for any combination of the 12 months of the year.
 So, if you had a one-month coverage gap in July between jobs, you would write your name and Social Security number.
 You’d write “B” under “Exemption Type” and tick the box for the month that you went without coverage, July.

 If you and the other members of your household had health insurance coverage for the full year, there’s no need to worry about form 8965.
 But if you’re eligible for exemptions (the IRS offers a tool to help you determine if you’re eligible for an exemption), it’s important to take the time to fill out form 8965 carefully.
 Otherwise you’ll need to pay the penalty.

 Once you’ve determined that you need form 8965 and you’ve filled it out correctly, you can attach it to your form 1040, 1040A or 1040EZ.

 Tips for Navigating Tax Season

 - A financial advisor can be a key resource in helping you figure out your taxes.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you don’t know whether you’re better off with the standard deduction versus itemized, you might want to read up on it and do some math.
 Educating yourself before the tax return deadline could save you a significant amount of money.